-The Company has no purchases, sales and does not grant loans denominated in foreign currencies and the loans received are denominated in EUR.
-Since the exchange rate of BGN / EUR is fixed at the rate of 1.95583, the currency risk arising out of the Company's exposures in EUR is immaterial.
+The Group has no purchases, sales and does not grant loans denominated in foreign currencies and the loans received are denominated in EUR.
+Since the exchange rate of BGN / EUR is fixed at the rate of 1.95583, the currency risk arising out of the Group's exposures in EUR is immaterial

-Credit rişk
+Credit risk

-Credit risk is the risk that the clients / counterparties will not be able to pay in full the amounts due to the Company within the envisaged / agreed deadlines.
+Credit risk is the risk that the clients / counterparties will not be able to pay in full the amounts due to the Group within the envisaged / agreed deadlines.

 As at the end of 2014 the remaining liability of municipalities to the Company amounted to BGN 162,839 thousand and at the end of 2013 it stood at BGN 133,171 thousand.
-In 2014 the receivables of the company under loans granted to affiliated entities stood at BGN 3,688 thousand (2013: BGN 921 thousand).